Experience and training

 I am committed to honouring the trust placed in me by clients, promoting their well-being, and respecting their right to be self-governing.
 If you are unsatisfied with my conduct as a psychotherapist, I would encourage you to raise any issue with me in our sessions so that I can understand and address your issue.
 If we can’t resolve your grievance, or if you feel my conduct has been seriously unethical or unprofessional, you can complain formally to the BACP or UKCP.

-I have also worked for large organisations, and offer coaching and consulting services to organisational clients.
+I have worked for large companies and public sector organisations, and offer coaching and facilitation services to organisational clients.
 I have a career background in change and internal communication, and an MSc in Organisation Consulting from Ashridge Business School.
 In the past I have also worked as a science and business journalist and editor.